Late Devonian mass extinction: Anoxia

-The relatively sudden input of nutrients into river water as rooted plants expanded into upland regions may have caused eutrophication and subsequent anoxia.
-For example, during an algal bloom, organic material formed at the surface can sink at such a rate that decomposition of dead organisms uses up all available oxygen, creating anoxic conditions and suffocating bottom-dwelling fish.
-The fossil reefs of the Frasnian were dominated by stromatoporoids and (to a lesser degree) corals—organisms which only thrive in low-nutrient conditions.
-Therefore, the postulated influx of high levels of nutrients may have caused an extinction.
+The main geological marker of the Kellwasser event is an abundance of black shale, which forms in stable anoxic (oxygen-deprived) seawater.
 Anoxic conditions correlate better with biotic crises than phases of cooling, suggesting anoxia may have played the dominant role in extinction.
-Evidence exists of a rapid increase in the rate of organic carbon burial and for widespread anoxia in oceanic bottom waters.
+Numerous sites preserve a rapid increase in the rate of organic carbon burial and corresponding widespread anoxia in oceanic bottom waters.
 Signs of anoxia in shallow waters have also been described from a variety of localities.
+Shallow-water disruptions include photic zone euxinia: oxygen deprivation and a high concentration of toxic sulfides even in sunlit surface waters.
+This extreme case is documented by concurrent negative ∆^{199}Hg and positive δ^{202}Hg excursions in the North American Devonian Seaway.
+Elevated molybdenum concentrations further support widespread euxinic waters.

-Good evidence has been found for high-frequency sea-level changes around the Frasnian–Famennian Kellwasser event, with one sea-level rise associated with the onset of anoxic deposits; marine transgressions likely helped spread deoxygenated waters.
+There is good evidence for high-frequency sea-level changes around the Frasnian–Famennian Kellwasser event, with one transgression (sea-level rise) associated with the onset of anoxic deposits; marine transgressions likely helped spread deoxygenated waters onto the continental shelf.
 Evidence exists for the modulation of the intensity of anoxia by Milankovitch cycles as well.
-Negative δ^{238}U excursions concomitant with both the Lower and Upper Kellwasser events provide direct evidence for an increase in anoxia.
-Photic zone euxinia, documented by concurrent negative ∆^{199}Hg and positive δ^{202}Hg excursions, occurred in the North American Devonian Seaway.
-Elevated molybdenum concentrations further support widespread euxinic waters.
+Negative δ^{238}U excursions coinciding with both the Lower and Upper Kellwasser events provide direct evidence for an increase in anoxia.

 The timing, magnitude, and causes of Kellwasser anoxia remain poorly understood.
 Anoxia was not omnipresent across the globe; in some regions, such as South China, the Frasnian-Famennian boundary instead shows evidence of increased oxygenation of the seafloor.
-Trace metal proxies in black shales from New York state point to anoxic conditions only occurring intermittently, being interrupted by oxic intervals, further indicating that anoxia was not globally synchronous, a finding also supported by the prevalence of cyanobacterial mats in the Holy Cross Mountains in the time period around the Kellwasser event.
-Evidence from various European sections reveals that Kellwasser anoxia was relegated to epicontinental seas and developed as a result of upwelling of poorly oxygenated waters within ocean basins into shallow waters rather than a global oceanic anoxic event that intruded into epicontinental seas.
+Trace metal proxies in black shales from New York state point to anoxic conditions only occurring intermittently, being interrupted by oxic (oxygen-rich) intervals, further indicating that anoxia was not globally synchronous.
+The same finding is supported by the prevalence of seabed-living cyanobacterial mats in the Holy Cross Mountains in the time period around the Kellwasser event.
+Based on select European sections, some authors argued that Kellwasser anoxia was relegated to epicontinental seas and developed as a result of upwelling of poorly oxygenated waters within ocean basins into shallow waters rather than a global oceanic anoxic event that intruded into epicontinental seas.